helehex/dustbin/README.md

 - Scroll wheel to change placement size
 - Plus and Minus to zoom camera
 - W A S D to move camera
+- Space to pause
+- F to step one frame